 Favorite “I Love You” Books for Babies and Toddlers

-My daughter, Christina, has become an expert on “I Love You” board books.
+My daughter, Chrissy, has become an expert on “I Love You” board books.
 I don’t know anyone who’s read more “I Love You” books to their baby than my daughter and her husband have read to their now-11-month-old son, Caleb!
-Christina has an awesome blog post of “Best Montessori-Friendly ‘I Love You’ Books for Babies and Toddlers.”
+Chrissy has an awesome blog post of “Best Montessori-Friendly ‘I Love You’ Books for Babies and Toddlers.”

 Favorite Love and Valentine’s Day Books